Music of the Marvel Cinematic Universe: "I Want Your Cray Cray"

 In a flashback during the episode "AKA I Want Your Cray Cray" of second season of Jessica Jones, former child star Trish Walker is shown to have had a brief pop-star career, during which she released a song titled "I Want Your Cray Cray".
 Performed by Rachael Taylor, who portrays Walker in the series, and Kandi Marks, the song was described as "sufficiently addictive" by Taylor, who noted that the sequence was explaining why Walker is "going in a number of different directions ...
 She's been made to feel in her life that she was not respected.
 She was [a drug] addict.
 It emotionally explains a lot about what season two is".

 "Save the City"

 The episode "Never Meet Your Heroes" of Hawkeye features a musical number from the fictional Broadway musical titled Rogers: The Musical titled "Save the City", centered on the Battle of New York and written by Marc Shaiman and Scott Wittman.
 It was released as a single on November 24.

+"The Ballad of the Witches' Road"

+Agatha All Along features the song "The Ballad of the Witches' Road", written by Kristen Anderson-Lopez and Robert Lopez.
+Eight versions of the song were used throughout the series, with "Sacred Chant Version" referred to as the main version of the song.